TingtingSsl2/scRNA-seq/01_Cellranger installation on ERISOne.md

 Prerequisites：
 - Open an ERISOne account.
-- If on BWH camput, internet should be under Wifi name: phswifi3.
+- If on BWH campus, internet should under Wifi: phswifi3.
 - If WFH, set up VPN to connect to ERISOne.
 VPN set up see tutorial "BWH VPN set up".

 Once log onto ERISOne, follow the following codes.